nxbt/dungeon-game/README.md

 * hidden player "level" controlls dungeon difficulty and loot.

 ##BUG TRACKER
-* closed popups blocking the mouse
 * game unplayable if there aren't enough special rooms in towns
+* popups don't close when going down or up a floor